 Question: Do tenants have to get property manager approval for this product?
 Have any apartments refused your service?

 Answer: No. We have not ever needed property manager approval, and we have not received any critical feedback either.
 We have met with several leasing agents and property managers, and all welcomed our services.
+And now property managers/owners are calling us for our services.

 Question: How much does the service cost?